-I am a qualified psychotherapist working primarily within the existential model.
+I am a qualified psychotherapist, with an M.Sc. in psychology and psychotherapy, working primarily within the existential model.
 I also use the techniques of CBT, solution-focused brief therapy and transactional analysis where appropriate.

 My approach is pragmatic rather than theory driven, with the aim of supporting the client in the most effective way possible to explore their situation and bring about positive change.
 On a personal level, I bring to the therapy room my long experience of life and its difficulties, and a philosophical perspective that draws on existentialism, Buddhism, Taoism, Stoicism and Epicureanism.